Download PDF

 Risks

-Business environment and industry for the Group
+Business environment and industry

-In addition to the factors that already hampered economic development in the previous year, geopolitical uncertainties have increased.
-Nevertheless, a recession is not expected in any of our core and growth countries.
-Estimates for the construction industry vary, with forecasts for our focus countries ranging from a slight decline to a slight increase and therefore close to stagnation.
-As a result, we are once again confronted with a challenging market environment which, depending on how the sector actually develops, may have a significant impact on business performance and thus lead to a medium risk.
-Overall, however, there are slight opportunities for growth that are in line with our strengths, which is why we expect to remain profitable in the 2024 reporting year.
-Despite an expected absolute increase in all cost items, a slight increase in earnings is assumed as a result of cost-cutting measures, for example in the area of logistics and by optimizing material and production costs.
+In addition to the factors that already hampered economic development in the previous year, geopolitical uncertainties continue to weigh on growth forecasts.
+However, a recession is not expected in any of our core and growth countries.
+Estimates for the construction industry vary, with forecasts for the countries we focus on ranging from a slight decline to a slight increase.
+We are once again confronted with a challenging market environment, which may have a significant impact on business performance depending on how the sector actually develops.
+Overall, however, there are slight opportunities for growth that are in line with the company's strengths.
+Positive business development is therefore also expected in the 2025 reporting year.
+A slight reduction in earnings is expected due to the forecast increase in all cost items, particularly as a result of staff increases, consulting costs and higher raw material prices.

 Products